 Ad rotation is the way in which we deliver your ads on both the Search Network and the Display Network.
 If you have multiple ads within an ad group, your ads will rotate because no more than one ad from your account can be shown at a time.
 Use the ad rotation setting to specify how often you'd like the ads in your ad group to be served relative to one another.

-This article explains the four settings for ad rotation.
+This article explains the two settings for ad rotation.

-How it works: As data is accumulated, ad serving will become weighted more heavily in favour of the ads that appear statistically likely to perform better.
-Ads expected to attract more clicks are delivered more often into the ad auction than other ads in the ad group.
+As data is accumulated, ad serving will become weighted more heavily in favour of the ads that look statistically likely to perform better.
+Ads expected to attract more clicks (and conversions if you’re using a Smart Bidding strategy) are delivered more often into the ad auction than other ads in the ad group.
 These ads show more often, resulting in higher ad-served percentages.
 However, it's possible for ad serving to remain relatively even within this setting, if ads in an ad group have similar performance or if the ad group does not receive a substantial amount of impressions and clicks for some period of time.

 Because this option allows lower-performing ads to run as often as higher-performing ads for an indefinite period of time, this option is not recommended for most advertisers.

 Bear in mind

 With the rotate indefinitely option, the percentage of impressions for ads served in the ad group will be more even than the other ad rotation options.
 However, because the quality of the ads differ, and quality is used to determine where an ad appears, or if it even appears at all, the percentage of impressions for each ad may not be perfectly even.
 An ad with high quality may appear on the first page of search results, whilst an ad with low quality may show on the second page of search results, reaching a smaller number of users.